hilenium/homestead-symfony2/readme.md

 - MySQL
 - Redis
 - phpmyadmin
-- Intl.so extension is pre-installed (required for symfony-icu)
+- Intl extension is pre-installed (required for symfony-icu)
+- Imagick extension
-- Nginx pre-configured
+- Nginx
 - Apache2 pre-installed (but not configured out of the box)
 - NFS Shared folder (by default)